• Bella Merlin

 Sound Designer

 David is a musician, sound designer and professor of theater studies with a focus on music theater at the LMU Munich.
 He has researched and taught at the universities of Hildesheim, Exeter and Kent and has been a collaborator with Bella and Miles on Tilly No-Body since its first inception.
 He studied cultural studies and aesthetic practice at the Hildesheim University Foundation and received his doctorate there with a thesis on theater as music (Narr, 2003).
 In addition to being a theatre and music-maker, he is an internationally acclaimed scholar.
 His research focuses on the musicalization of theater and the theatricalization of music, sound and performance, intermediality, as well as performativity and musicality in video games.
-Most recently, he has published the books Composed Theatre (with Matthias Rebstock, Intellect, 2011) and Theatre Noise (with Lynne Kendrick, CSP, 2012), the monograph Musicality in Theatre: Music as Model, Method and Metaphor in Theatre-Making (Ashgate, 2014) and Theatre Music.
-Analyses and Conversations (Theater der Zeit 2019). https://lmumunich.academia.edu/DavidRoesner
+Most recently, he has published the books Music and Sound in European Theatre: Practices, Performances, Perspectives (2024), Composed Theatre (with Matthias Rebstock, Intellect, 2011) and Theatre Noise (with Lynne Kendrick, CSP, 2012), the monograph Musicality in Theatre: Music as Model, Method and Metaphor in Theatre-Making (Ashgate, 2014) and Theatre Music.
+Analyses and Conversations (Theater der Zeit 2019).
+He is also the host of the podcast Staging Sound: Reflecting Theatre Music and Sound Design, with the episode “Collaborative Resonance” featuring Tilly No-Body and working with Merlin and Anderson. https://lmumunich.academia.edu/DavidRoesner

 • Kerry Jones